snoplus/data-flow-documentation/processing_solution/instruction.md

   **Solution:**
   If you do not have many jobs that need to be fixed, you can go to the job document on CouchDB and manually correct it by hand.
 In the ntuple output file, you need to add `.ntuple` in the specific subrun; in the ratds output file, you should remove `.ntuple` there.
 For the specific format, you can look at the path of other subrun.
   If there are other jobs, consider to use the script `fix_ntuple_ratds_production.py` in `gasp/validation`

+* ## Problem: Multiple Processing Module runs have 2 job docs with the same input file and pass number.

+  **Solution:**
+  Delete either one of the job documents of **BOTH** modules in CouchDB, remember to delete the Analysis40 one first.